imShreya2007/imShreya2007/README.md

 - 🌱 I’m currently learning Web Development
 - 📫 How to reach me shreyagmishra007@gmail.com
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact:🎨 In my free time, I enjoy painting and experimenting with different art styles.
+- ⚡ Fun fact:🎨 In my free time, I enjoy experimenting with different art styles.

 <!---
 imShreya2007/imShreya2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.